-8. Double taxation of corporate income results because dividend distributions are included in a shareholder's gross income but are not deductible by the corporation.
-True False
+- 8. Double taxation of corporate income results because dividend distributions are included in a shareholder's gross income but are not deductible by the corporation.

+- a.
+True

+- b.
+False

-9. Jake, the sole shareholder of Peach Corporation, a C corporation, has the corporation pay him \$100,000.
+- 9. Jake, the sole shareholder of Peach Corporation, a C corporation, has the corporation pay him \$100,000.
 For tax purposes, Jake would prefer to have the payment treated as dividend instead of salary.

+- a.
+True

-True False
+- b.
+False